 1938: British troops clash with an armed band of Arabs trying to cross in Palestine from Trans-Jordan.
 This did not stop other Arab infiltrators from joining their brethren in the fight against the British and the Jewish citizens of Palestine.

-1940: In an article entitled “Palestine Season Closes,” Dr. Peter Gradenwitz describes the recently ended musical season of the Palestine Symphony Orchestra.
+1940: In “Palestine Season Closes,” published today Dr. Peter Gradenwitz describes the recently ended musical season of the Palestine Symphony Orchestra.
 The season included thirteen concert series in Tel Aviv, Haifa and Jerusalem as well as additional performances at various agricultural colonies that brought the total of performances to 80.

 1940(1st of Tammuz, 5700): Five thousand Jews of Kovno executed by Nazis.